timursevimli/proxy-scraper-checker/README.md

 When running the proxy-scaper, you can specify the following options:

-* executionType (default: 'single'): The type of proxy checking execution.
+* mode< string >(default: 'single'): The type of proxy checking execution.
 Available values are 'single' for sequential checking and 'multi' for parallel checking.

-* timeout (default: 10000): The timeout for each proxy check in milliseconds.
+* timeout< number >(default: 10000): The timeout for each proxy check in milliseconds.

-* source (default: 'proxy_sources.txt'): The path to the file containing the websites to collect IP addresses and ports from.
+* source< string >(default: 'proxy_sources.txt'): The path to the file containing the websites to collect IP addresses and ports from.

-* test (default: false): A flag indicating whether to run in test mode (checking only a few websites).
+* test< boolean >(default: false): A flag indicating whether to run in test mode (checking only a few websites).

+* channels< number >(default: 100) This property limits the number of operations and provides load balance in the application.

 ## Contribution